Four-Graviton Scattering and String Path Integral in the Proper-time gauge

-Fig.\ref{fourclosed} depicts the worldsheet of four-closed string scattering on which we introduce local coordinate patches.
-The two-dimensional worldsheet metric may be written in terms of the lapse and shift functions as follows \beq \sqrt{-h} \left(h^{\a\b}\right) = \frac{1}{N_1} . \eeq In the proper-time gauge the worldsheet metric on a local patch is fixed by two constants $n_1$ and $n_2$ which correspond to zero modes of the lapse and shift functions resepctively.
-The proper time $s$ on a local patch is given as $s = n_1 \Delta \t$ where $\Delta \t$ is the interval of the local patch along $\t$ direction.
+Fig.\ref{fourclosed} depicts the worldsheet of the four-closed string scattering on which we introduce the local coordinate patches.
+The two-dimensional worldsheet metric may be written in terms of the lapse and shift functions as follows \beq \sqrt{-h} \left(h^{\a\b}\right) = \frac{1}{N_1} . \eeq In the proper-time gauge, the worldsheet metric on a local patch is fixed by two constants $n_1$ and $n_2$, which correspond to the zero modes of the lapse and shift functions, respectively.
+The proper time $s$ on a local patch is given as $s = n_1 \Delta \t$, where $\Delta \t$ is the interval of the local patch along $\t$ direction.

-Making use of the reparametrization invariance of the Polyakov string path integral, we may fix the length parameters as $\a_1 = \a_2 =1$ and $\a_3 = \a_4 =-1$.
-In order to evaluate the string path integral we map the worldsheet of four-closed string scattering onto the complex plane.
-If we choose the Koba-Nielsen variables as $Z_1 =0, Z_2 = Z, Z_3 =1, Z_4 =\infty$, the Schwarz-Christoffel (SC) tansformation from the worldsheet onto the complex plane is given by \beq \rho = \ln z + \ln (z-Z) - \ln (z-1) + i\pi . \eeq Two interaction points where two closed strings join together to form one closed string or one closed string splits into two closed strings are mapped to two points $(\t_i, \s_i)$, $i=1, 2$ on the complex plane which are determined by $\frac{\p \rho}{\p z} = 0$:
+By using the reparametrization invariance of the Polyakov string path integral, we can fix the length parameters as $\a_1 = \a_2 =1$ and $\a_3 = \a_4 =-1$.
+To evaluate the string path integral, we map the worldsheet of the four-closed string scattering onto the complex plane.
+If we choose the Koba--Nielsen variables as $Z_1 =0, Z_2 = Z, Z_3 =1, Z_4 =\infty$, the Schwarz--Christoffel (SC) tansformation from the worldsheet onto the complex plane is given by \beq \rho = \ln z + \ln (z-Z) - \ln (z-1) + i\pi . \eeq Two interaction points where two closed strings join to form one closed string or where one closed string splits into two closed strings are mapped to two points $(\t_i, \s_i)$, $i=1, 2$ on the complex plane, which are determined by $\frac{\p \rho}{\p z} = 0$: